-The possibility for electrocution by collision with overhead collector lines and transmission lines is not expected to pose a risk to bird SAR during the operation of the HIWEC because these are relatively small birds varying between 12cm and 26cm in total length (Altman and Sallabanks, 2012; Cink, 2002; Brigham et al., 2011; Reitsma et al., 2010; MNRF, 2015b).It is highly unlikely that these bird species would come in contact with multiple wires simultaneously.
+The possibility for electrocution by collision with overhead collector lines and transmission lines is not expected to pose a risk to bird SAR during the operation of the HIWEC because these are relatively small to medium birds with wingspans varying between 19.2 cm and 61 cm in total width (Reitsma et al., 2010; Pyle, 1997; Sibley, 2014).
+It is unlikely that these bird species would come in contact with multiple wires simultaneously.
 Furthermore, most of these bird SAR exhibit low flight patterns as discussed above.

 Some bird SAR observed within the HIWEC study area, including Common Nighthawk and Whip-poor-will, exhibit a tendency to sit on the shoulders of gravel roads (Cink, 2002; Poulin et al., 1996).
+Canada Warbler and Kirtland's Warbler also show a tendency to nest on forest floors (COSEWIC, 2008a; COSEWIC 2008c).
 Although adult birds are often quick to move when approached, occasional maintenance vehicle traffic on access roads could result in increased risk of mortality along access roads within the HIWEC.
-An increased risk of moratility to Canada Warbler, Kirtland's Warbler and Olive-sided Flycatcher as result of infrequent vehicle traffic is not expected since these species are not ground nesters and will be able to avoid vehicles travelling on access roads.
+An increased risk of mortality to Olive-sided Flycatcher as result of infrequent vehicle traffic is not expected since this species is not a ground nester and will be able to avoid vehicles travelling on access roads.
 HIWEC maintenance activities including the trimming of vegetation around access roads, overhead collector lines or the transmission line within breeding habitats of bird SAR also have the potential to result in the destruction of nests or, in rare instances, mortality to adult SAR birds, as well as localized disturbance.
-However, maintenance activities (i.e., trimming of vegetation) during operation would be infrequent (occur once every five years) and limited to within the previously cleared construction footprint for access roads, overhead collector lines and transmission lines such that minimal vegetation will be removed and disturbance to SAR birds would be considered temporary.
+However, maintenance activities (i.e., trimming of vegetation) during operation would be infrequent (i.e., occur once every two (2) to five (5) years) and limited to within the previously cleared construction footprint for access roads, overhead collector lines and transmission lines such that minimal vegetation will be removed and disturbance to SAR birds would be considered temporary.

-Eastern Musk Turtles are highly aquatic, rarely leave the water except to nest within 3 to 11m from the shore, and have home ranges that are typically confined to a single body of water (COSEWIC, 2012).
+Eastern Musk Turtles are highly aquatic, rarely leave the water except to nest within 3 to 11 m from the shore, and have home ranges that are typically confined to a single body of water (COSEWIC, 2012a).
 Blanding's Turtles may travel more than 6 km during a given season between a variety of freshwater habitats and may nest more than 400 m from the nearest water source (COSEWIC, 2005).
 The mobility of Blanding's Turtles increases their susceptibility to mortality associated with vehicular use of access roads during operation of the HIWEC.